Bridgewater Associates: Employees

 Bridgewater Associates grew from 100 employees in 2003 to 1,500 in 2017.
 It is reportedly one of the few hedge fund managers that hire its analysts and employees right out of college and from the annual pool of graduates of elite universities.
 Employees are transported daily in a "fancy" bus that ferries them from Manhattan to the company's Westport offices.
 According to Bloomberg, "about a quarter of all new hires" leave within the first two years.
-Those that remain are reported to receive "generous" compensation and form bonds with fellow employees that are "like family".
 Dalio helps pay for any employees who wish to learn Transcendental Meditation.

 Dalio relinquished his chief executive officer (CEO) title in 2011 and took on the role of "mentor".
 The company's administration consisted of three co-CEOs: Greg Jensen; Eileen Murray, former Controller at Morgan Stanley; and David McCormick, the former undersecretary of the Treasury Department.
 The company also had three co-CIOs (chief investment officers): Dalio, Jensen (who was also co-CEO), and Bob Prince.
 Jensen oversaw the firm's research programs and came to the company as a Dartmouth College intern.
 Britt Harris, formerly of Verizon Investment Management, joined Bridgewater as co-CEO in November 2004 but left six months later.
 According to Dalio, the cultural fit was a problem, but Harris "is a superstar, with an absolutely fabulous character".
 From 2010 to 2013, Bridgewater's general counsel was James Comey, former United States Deputy Attorney General and Director of the Federal Bureau of Investigation from 2013 to 2017.
 In 2016, Bridgewater removed Jensen as co-CEO and hired Jon Rubinstein instead.
 Rubinstein, a former Apple executive, left Bridgewater after 10 months in early 2017.
 Within a few years, Rubinstein was the third top-level executive to leave Bridgewater after less than 12 months on the job.
 In December 2019, Bridgewater announced that Murray planned to step down as co-CEO in 2020, making McCormick the sole CEO.